googlearchive/polymer-elements/CONTRIBUTING.md

 Here's an easy guide that should get you up and running:

-1. Fork the project on github and pull down your copy.
+1. Fork the project on github
-   > replace the {{ username }} with your username and {{ repository }} with the repository name
+2. Pull down the polymer-all project.

+        git clone git@github.com:Polymer/polymer-all --recursive

+3. Go to the polymer-elements directory and switch it to point to your origin.

+        git remote remove origin
-        git clone git@github.com:{{ username }}/{{ repository }}.git --recursive
+        git remote add origin git@github.com:{{ username }}/{{ repository }}

-    Note the `--recursive`.
-This is necessary for submodules to initialize properly.
-If you don't do a recursive clone, you'll have to init them manually:

-        git submodule init
-        git submodule update
+        git fetch origin

-2. Development happens on the `master` branch.
-Get yourself on it!

         git checkout master

+4. Pull down node dependencies.
+In your polymer-elements directory run 'npm install' this will pull down the tools used for executing the test.

 That's it for the one time setup.
 Now you're ready to make a change.